-PAR 230 - Pre-Hospital Care Considerations.
-2 Credits.
-A course focused on pre-hospital intervention and monitoring skills for patients with special considerations.
-Includes geriatric patients, victims of abuse and assault, patients with special challenges and acute intervention for chronic care patients.
-This course is also designed for the paramedic student to develop skills in Assessment-Based Management.
-(Offered Spring Semester only)
+PAR 230 - Special Patient Considerations.
+3 Credits.
+A lecture/lab course focused on pre-hospital intervention and monitoring skills for patients will special considerations.
+Includes geriatric patients, victims of abuse and assault, patients with special challenges, acute intervention for chronic care patients, obstetrics, gynecological emergencies, and pediatric and neonatal patients.
+The student will learn and practice skills needed to care for a pregnant patient, delivery of a baby, care for newborn, common pediatric emergencies, and develop skills in Assessment-Based Management.

 PAR 231 - Medical Emergencies.
-4 Credits.
-Course focused on pre-hospital intervention and monitoring skills for patients with general medical emergencies.
-This would include patients with pulmonary, neurological, renal, toxicological, anaphylactic or environmental emergencies.
-(Offered Spring Semester only)
+3 Credits a lecture/lab course focused on pre-hospital intervention and monitoring skills for patients with general medical emergencies.
+This would include patients with neurological, renal, toxicological, anaphylactic, environmental or psychiatric emergencies as well as infectious diseases such as drug-resistant bacteria and other emerging diseases.